-Although replacing a Certificate of Naturalization is a fairly straight forward process, minor mistakes of oversights can easily derail an application.
+Replacing a Certificate of Naturalization is a fairly straight forward process, but minor mistakes and oversights can easily derail or delay an application.

 Application to Replace Naturalization Certificate

-To request a replacement of a Certificate of Naturalization, file Form N-565, Application for Replacement Naturalization/Citizenship Document, with the U.S. Citizenship and Immigration Services (USCIS).
+To request a replacement of a Certificate of Naturalization, file Form N-565, Application for Replacement Naturalization/Citizenship Document, with USCIS.

 - Permanent residents applying for U.S. citizenship should not file Form N-565.
 Instead, use Form N-400, Application for Naturalization.